Early Assurance Pathway

 Submission of the online MSAT Early Assurance Pathway Application

-Recommendation Letters are due on March 31st In order to ensure timely responses from your recommender, please fill out the online MSAT Early Assurance Pathway Recommender Form at least 2 weeks prior to the deadline.
+Recommendation Letters are due on April 7th In order to ensure timely responses from your recommender, please fill out the online MSAT Early Assurance Pathway Recommender Form by March 15th.
 An email will be sent to each of your recommenders with details on how to complete their online recommendation.

 No more than 250 words describing why you chose athletic training as your professional pathway.